smtexas99/Intro/README.md

-# Introduction

-#
-## Some examples of AI / Machine Learning projects using Python
+# Some examples of AI / Machine Learning projects using Python

 Decision Trees